 Why is there a need for organ donation?

-While 90% of people living in the UK approve of organ donation, only 28% are registered to make a donation.
+While most people in the UK approve of organ donation, far fewer actually register as donors.
 In addition, an average of only 1 in 100 people will die in circumstances in which it is possible to use their organs for transplanting.

 How can you become an organ donor?

 In the UK, human organ transplants can take place only if the organs are voluntarily donated.
 There are several ways you can register to become a donor while you are still living.
-You can register at the same time as you:
+You can register online at NHS Blood and Transplant or at the same time as you:

 The National Institute for Health and Care Excellence (NICE) has provided NHS healthcare professionals with guidance on how to obtain permission for organ transplants when someone has died or it has been clearly established that death is inevitable, and how to do so in a compassionate and dignified manner, as well as how to assess the dying patient's best interests.